mattdesl/dictionary-of-colour-combinations/README.md

 # dictionary-of-colour-combinations

-A JSON dataset of 348 colour combinations (of 2, 3, and 4 colours) on 159 unique colours, from the book ["A Dictionary of Colour Combinations"](https://coloursmayvary.com/products/copy-of-a-dictionary-of-colour-combinations-by-sanzo-wada) compiled by Sanzo Wada (1883 – 1967) and published by Seigensha Art.
+A JSON dataset of 348 colour combinations (of 2, 3, and 4 colours) of 159 unique colours, from the book ["A Dictionary of Colour Combinations"](https://coloursmayvary.com/products/copy-of-a-dictionary-of-colour-combinations-by-sanzo-wada) compiled by Sanzo Wada (1883 – 1967) and published by Seigensha Art.

 ![book](./images/print.jpg)

 ### Special Thanks

 The data here has originally been compiled and open sourced by **Dain M. Blodorn Kim** (@dblodorn) for his interactive web version ([dblodorn/sanzo-wada](https://github.com/dblodorn/sanzo-wada/)).
-This fork exists solely to provide the dataset, with some changes and additional details for use in colour science projects.
+In this fork, I've fixed some incorrect data from the book, used a more perceptual CMYK to RGB conversion, and encapsulated the dataset as a standalone and distributed project.

 ### Data